osixia/container-baseimage/README.md

 To create a service-available just create a regular service, add a download.sh file to set how the needed content is download  and add it to /container/service-available directory.
 The download.sh script is not mandatory if nothing need to be downloaded.

-For example a simple image example that add service-available to this baseimage: [osixia/web-baseimage](https://github.com/osixia/docker-web-baseimage
+For example a simple image example that add service-available to this baseimage: [osixia/web-baseimage](https://github.com/osixia/docker-web-baseimage)

 ### Complex environment variables
 With light-baseimage you can set bash environment variable from .yaml and .json files.
-But bash environment variables can't store complex objects such as table that can be set in yaml or json file, that's why they are converted to complex bash environment variables (see [complex-bash-env](#complex-bash-env)  tool).
+But bash environment variables can't store complex objects such as table that can be defined in yaml or json file, that's why they are converted to complex bash environment variables (see [complex-bash-env](#complex-bash-env)  tool).

 This complex environment variable in yaml: